Vasandani/c7/README.md

 #### Adding routes, handlers, and validators to a REST endpoint

 **Note: `MatchCase` is a `c7` specific parameter that determines whether the exact case of custom parameters must be matched.
-Setting it to false allows `c7` to generate boilerplate for functions that use camelCase too (like `validateUser`).**
+Setting it to false allows `c7` to generate boilerplate for functions that don't use the exact case too (e.g. `validateUser`, etc.).**

 ```bash
 $ c7 record model --name=user --MatchCase=false